 And that’s not the first time a recipe like this has gone viral.
 Many remember when @emilymariko made a salmon rice bowl in 2020 and sent the internet into a frenzy.
 The easy salmon sushi bake recipe combines the two meals into one delicious dish.

-- White Rice: Use jasmine rice or sushi rice to make the salmon sushi bake recipe.
-Brown rice works, but it takes longer to cook.
+- Rice: Cook white rice, jasmine rice, or sushi rice for the base of the salmon sushi bake recipe.

 - Rice Vinegar: Season the rice with kosher salt and rice vinegar.